Pallavi-s-r/Training/Readme.md

 ## MERN STACK -

-MERN Stack Full FormMERN Stack ComponentsWhy Should You Work With MERN Stack?Use Cases of MERNChoose The Right Software Development ProgramView More
 MERN stack is a collection of technologies that enables faster application development.
 It is used by developers worldwide.
 The main purpose of using MERN stack is to develop apps using JavaScript only.
 This is because the four technologies that make up the technology stack are all JS-based.
 Thus, if one knows JavaScript (and JSON), the backend, frontend, and database can be operated easily.

 ### MERN Stack Full Form-